palanca1818/marc/How-to-use-custom-images.md

 ## Importing font

-If your font is on TTF / OTF / WOFF format, use [FontForge](http://fontforge.org) or something like this to convert font to SVG format.
+If your font is in TTF / OTF / WOFF format, use [FontForge](http://fontforge.org) or something like this to convert font to SVG format.
 In FontForge do the following:

 1. Open your font via `File > Open` menu.
 2. Then, in `File > Create fonts...` menu select `SVG` format and save file.